 Just about everyone has at least one filling.
 The condition leading to a filling, dental decay, is the most common disease in the world.
 You may think of it as getting a cavity, but that’s not accurate.
 The term probably originated from the fact that when the dentist removes the decayed portion of the tooth, a cavity is left.

-Dr. Rasmussen prefer composite resin for filling teeth.
+Dr. Tong and Dr. Rasmussen prefer composite resin for filling teeth.
 These fillings match the color of natural tooth enamel to ensure an unnoticeable appearance and are free from mercury and metal.
-Tooth-colored fillings require the dentist to remove less healthy tooth structure, and the filling is bonded to the tooth to make the tooth stronger.
+Tooth-colored fillings require the dentist to remove less healthy tooth structure, and the filling is bonded to the tooth to strengthen it.
 This tooth-colored restoration is highly desirable by both patient and dentist.

 Are Composite Fillings Durable?